SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 # Exercise 3 - ABAP RESTful Programming Model - Unmanaged

-In this exercise we will explore the new ABAP RESTful Programming Model.
+In this exercise we will explore the new ABAP RESTful Programming Model, specifically the Unmanaged Scenario.
+The unmanaged scenario provides a framework for the developer to have full control over the CRUD operations of their application.
+It is designed to allow developers to leverage existing assets, such as existing class/methods and function modules.
+The developer is fully responsible for handling all aspects of the transaction, from validation and locking of the data, to the save mechanism.
 We will create views over our data model, define behaviors, and service enable the data model as well.

 ## Exercise 3.1 Create the Business Object Views

-After completing these steps...
+After completing these steps you will have created the Business Object Views over the base database tables.

 1. From your group package, right-click and choose “New“, then “Other ABAP Repository Object“.
 <br>![](/exercises/ex3/images/03_01_0010.png)